deanturpin/mon/readme.md

 Run ```make crack``` to analyse the collection.

-Assumes you're using a USB WiFi dongle.
+Assumes you're using a USB WiFi dongle as a second network interface.
 To use another interface pass an environment variable to make:
 ```bash
 INTERFACE=wlan0 make
 ```